aleksandar023/hl2-custom-level-testing/README.md

 Knowledge about the gameplay logic and its structure in the Source engine allowed me to create more targeted checklists, achieve better test coverage, and more easily detect edge cases.

+### Deliverables

+Below is a list of all deliverables used throughout the testing process:

 * 📎 **[Design document](https://www.artstation.com/artwork/g8vPvZ)** - A reference document outlining the rationale behind key design decisions, including gameplay mechanics, level layout, narrative elements and primary inspirations